griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 A `Sql Row Mapper` focuses on making Sql persistence with the Rdbms Driver more ergonomic - Entity relationships (Foreign Key associations) are often managed manually.
 Simplicity is often the primary motivation by using the Sql dialect directly.
 Duplication is favoured over abstraction.
+It's much easier to work around problems in legacy schema where you have complete control of the Sql.

 ---

-Typically, libraries use `Jdbc` or support async reactive (non blocking) drivers https://r2dbc.io/
+Typically, libraries use `Jdbc` or support async reactive (non-blocking) drivers [R2dbc](https://r2dbc.io/)

 Choosing one library over another should consider some of the following questions: